 Wander for Life has a double meaning.
-Not only do I travel, but also, travel brings joy to my world.
+Not only is travel my passion, but also, I plan to travel for the rest of my life.
 Exploring new cultures and cuisines, meeting new people and places, seeing what’s around the next bend, makes my life worth living.

-Atlanta, GA is a city I love and lived there longer than anywhere else in my adult life.
+Atlanta, GA is a city I love and lived in longer than anywhere else in my adult life.
 At the beginning of 2013, I had a condo in the ATL, a secure cubical job, even a pension.
-I had everything I needed plus more stuff than I could keep track of. it was clean, organized and safe.
-And my life was mind-numbingly boring.
+I worked for the state of Georgia and drove into midtown each day.
+I had everything I needed plus more stuff than I could keep track of.
+My life was clean, organized and safe.
+It was also mind-numbingly boring.
 My passion is travel, foreign cultures and ethnic cuisines.
-I had a side business for a few years, Atlanta Culinary Tours, which helped keep me busy, but at some point, that simply wasn’t enough.
-I wanted to travel more–and not just during my 2-3 weeks of vacation.
-I wanted to live long enough in several new countries to get to know the area and–most importantly–the people.
+I had a side business for a few years that I loved, Atlanta Culinary Tours.
+I helped keep me busy and padded my savings account, but at some point, that simply wasn’t enough.
+I wanted to travel more–and not just for a few weeks of vacation each year.
+I wanted to live long enough in a new country to get to know the area, the food, the language and–most importantly–the people.

-The focus of the blog for the past summer has been hiking the Appalachian Trail.
-Soon I’ll be posting about teaching English as a way to travel the world and get to know new cultures, countries and cuisines.
+I share my adventures on the blog and hope you can enjoy the ride along with me.
+The focus of the blog for the past summer was hiking the Appalachian Trail, where I hiked through nine states in four and a half months.
+Currently, I’m teaching English as a way to travel the world and get to know new cultures, countries and cuisines.
+I’m in Bien Hoa, Vietnam right now.
 Earlier posts were about Frugal Living, Frugal Travel, Backpacking Gear and learning to live an Ultra-Lite Life.
 I’ve posted my world travels and my explorations of Atlanta including Things to do in the ATL, Atlanta Metro Restaurants and Atlanta History.
 Please comment and share your ideas on any of my posts.

 …and you can: